mitchdav/st-george-ipg/README.md

 }
 ```

-### Pre Auth
+### Pre-authorisation

-You can also pre authorise a charge (if enabled for your account), effectively putting a hold on a customer's card, like so:
+You can also pre-authorise a charge (if enabled for your account), effectively putting a hold on a customer's card, like so:

 ```php
 $oneYearAhead = (new Carbon())->addYear();